zkhechadoorian/Movie-Recommendation-System/README.md

 **Purpose:**

 * Preprocess raw MovieLens data and build user-item rating matrices.
+This file combines information from `movies.csv` and `ratings.csv` to create a matrix where row i corresponds to the user with userId i and column j corresponds to the movie with movieId j.
+Cells (i,j) store the rating from user i for movie j.
+Cells that store 0 indicate that no rating exists for the given user-movie combination.

-Use Jupyter to manually execute cells.
+Use Jupyter to manually execute cells by clicking `Run All`, or running cells one at a time.

 ---